How Much Does a Patio Cost?

 A simple bistro set consists of two chairs and a small table: $70–$500.
 They are ideal for a small patio or to fill in an empty corner.

 A conversation set: $250–$1,000.
-Slightly larger than a bistro set, the number of chairs ranges from two to how many you can fit.
+Slightly larger than a bistro set, the number of chairs ranges from two to as many as you can fit.

 Dining sets: $500–$5,000.
 This price can vary depending on the size of the table and the number of chairs.
 Some may have an umbrella or shade of some sort.